tslenter/RS/doc/WAF.rst

    SecRuleEngine DetectionOnly
    #SecRuleEngine On

-Reload the service within the IIS console:
+If the detection mode is changed do a reload of the service within the IIS console:

 .. image:: https://github.com/tslenter/RS/blob/main/doc/images/WAF/IIS/1.png?raw=true
    :width: 300
    :align: center
    :alt: image 1